explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 * EXP.setupThree()
 	Parameters:
-	* fps: frames per second to record, if recording.
-	* seconds: seconds of footage to record, if recording.
     * canvasElem (optional): An existing <canvas> element to render inside.
+If not provided, setupThree() will create a full-screen canvas and render to that.

+    Returns:
+    {
+        renderer: a THREE.Renderer(). (accessible via .renderer.domElement)
+        camera: a THREE.Camera()
+        scene: a THREE.Scene()
+        on: a function which can be used to register callbacks, so you can call functions once per frame
+        IS_RECORDING: boolean, true if recording a video }

 This also starts a render loop.
 To use it, call `three.on("render", callback)` or `three.on("update", callback)`.
 Think of this as an event listener.